Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 [@agriculture2010keys], and the FAO’s *World Reference Base* [@FAO2006WRB].
-Both KST and WRB are hierarchial, key-based morphological classification systems, but with increasingly more analytical data required to reach a specific, more refined, class.
+Both KST and WRB are hierarchial, key-based morphological classification systems, but with increasingly more analytical data required to reach a specific, more refined, class [@Krasilnikov2009handbook].
 Mapping soil types, using WRB or KST or both, has been of interest for global soil mapping projects since the first development of the global classification systems.
 As a matter of interest, the term *“World soil map”* has been used exclusively for cartographic presentation of the global distribution of KST soil orders (12) and/or FAO WRB soil groups (32).